What is it?

 Fit and finish of the interior is generally of a higher quality than previously, though some of the surfaces are a little too obviously hard plastic.
 The instrumentation is traditional white-on-black and easy to read as a result.

-The Nissan Pulsar launches with just two engine choices – a 1.2 petrol unit of 114bhp and a 1.5 diesel with 109bhp.
-This situation will not last – a significantly more powerful 1.6-litre petrol with 187bhp will arrive in Spring 2015, while Nissan is also widely predicted to put the GTI-like NISMO concept, shown at the Paris Motor Show, into production before long.
+The Nissan Pulsar launches with just two engine choices – a 1.2-litre petrol unit of 115hp and a 1.5-litre diesel with 110hp.
+This situation will not last – a significantly more powerful 1.6-litre petrol with 190hp will arrive in Spring 2015, while Nissan is also widely predicted to put the GTI-like NISMO concept, shown at the Paris Motor Show, into production before long.

-Petrol and diesel sales are likely to be split almost equally, and in a fleet-dominated sector – 60 per cent of Pulsars expected to be fleet cars – the diesel that The Car Expert tried is likely to be popular, with its sub-100g/km CO2 emissions and officially-quoted fuel economy of close to 80mpg.
+Petrol and diesel sales are likely to be split almost equally, and in a fleet-dominated sector – 60% of Pulsars expected to be fleet cars – the diesel that The Car Expert tried is likely to be popular, with its sub-100g/km CO2 emissions and officially-quoted fuel economy of close to 80mpg.

 On the road the Pulsar is competent but un-involving – it transports in comfort, smothering bumps effectively, but feels divorced from the driver when cornering.
 This is a car for which practicality considerations clearly rated a lot higher than trying to come close to the admired chassis performance of the likes of Ford’s Focus.